carlosjhr64/thesis/ADDENDUM.md

 ```

 And that there must be a way to relate the different `[α, β]`.
-So I think I'm now past my original concern.
-The general solution is in the Complex space.
-So now the concern is.. where is the Real solution!?
-I can not keep doing this all the way down to "Prove 1+1=2!"
 I look in a book(something we used to read from containing lots of paper)
 where a mathematician has written and proven the following: